AI Coding Tools Week 14: New Critic Agent & Major Interface Overhaul

 Windows users get better sandbox security with OS-level egress rules instead of just environment variables.
 Plus new app-server client capabilities.

-The **Critic agent** from the undefined tool is potentially game-changing for solo developers.
+The Critic agent from the undefined tool is potentially game-changing for solo developers.
 Instead of just generating code, it automatically reviews your implementation plans using a separate model to catch logical flaws, edge cases, and architectural issues.
 Think of it as having a senior developer constantly peer-reviewing your work.
-While still experimental, this could significantly reduce bugs that make it to production - especial
+While still experimental, this could significantly reduce bugs that make it to production - especially for complex features where you're juggling multiple moving parts.

 Tools covered: github-copilot, claude-code, cursor, gemini-cli, openai-codex